OscarDS/pymemdyn/manual/pymemdyn-manual.md

-**PyMemDyn** is a python package developed to automate the process of setting up the simulation, via Molecular Dynamics (MD), of G-protein Coupled Receptors (GPCR’s) embedded in a cell membrane.
-The protocol can be adapted to insert other transmembrane proteins, not only GPCR’s.
-The library has been adapted from that described in Gutiérrez de Terán et al. (2011) [1], and is implemented in the web-based service for modeling and simulation of GPCR’s available at
+**PyMemDyn** is a python package developed to automate the process of setting up the simulation, via Molecular Dynamics (MD), of G-protein Coupled Receptors (GPCRs) embedded in a cell membrane.
+The protocol can be adapted to insert other transmembrane proteins, not only GPCRs.
+The library has been adapted from that described in Gutiérrez de Terán et al. (2011) [1], and is implemented in the web-based service for modeling and simulation of GPCRs available at
 <http://gpcr-modsim.org>.

  - Description